awesomeeng/zephjs/docs/API.md

     "$"

 You specify Y and B using a CSS Query Selector string.
-If you specify `.` as the entirety of the CSS Query Selector string, ZephJS will return the custom element itself.
+If you specify "." as the entirety of the CSS Query Selector string, ZephJS will return the custom element itself.
 Also, note that if the CSS Query Selector string matches multiple elements, all elements will be bound.

 The bind() method has the following signature:

-    bind(sourceName, targetElement, targetName, transformFunction)
+  bind(sourceName,targetElement,targetName,transformFunction)

 sourceName is the X from above; it identifies the attribute, property, or content you want to watch for changes.
 When the given attribute,